Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Introduction

 \section{Introduction}

 4D scene generation seeks to reconstruct comprehensive spatiotemporal representations capturing both explicit 3D geometry and complex temporal dynamics.
-Generating such dynamically rich 4D scenes from \textit{a single static image} remains a fundamental challenge~\citep{miao2025advances}, as it requires recovering complete spatiotemporal information from inherently limited 2D observations.
-Achieving this capability would largely benefit applications such as virtual reality, augmented reality~\citep{guo2023vid2avatar,miao2024pla4d}, and immersive content creation.
+Generating such dynamically rich 4D scenes from \textit{a single static image} remains a fundamental challenge~\cite{miao2025advances}, as the model must infer plausible future motion from a static observation while preserving structural coherence across time and viewpoints.
+Achieving this capability would largely benefit applications such as virtual reality, augmented reality~\cite{guo2023vid2avatar,miao2024pla4d}, and immersive content creation.

-Although recent video generation models can produce realistic dynamic content, they generally lack an explicit understanding of 3D structure, leading to inconsistencies across views and failing to capture physically plausible motion. \textit{Generate-then-reconstruct} methods~\citep{cat4d,4real,dimensionX,free4d} use powerful video models to synthesize multi-view videos before reconstructing a 4D representation.
-This paradigm benefits from the high-fidelity and rich dynamics offered by existing video generation models.
+Although recent video generation models can produce realistic dynamic content, they generally lack an explicit understanding of 3D structure, leading to view inconsistencies and failing to capture physically plausible motion.
+Existing single-image-to-4D methods therefore typically adopt one of two decoupled paradigms. \textit{Generate-then-reconstruct} methods~\cite{cat4d,4real,dimensionX,free4d} use powerful video models to synthesize multi-view videos before reconstructing a 4D representation.
+This paradigm benefits from the high-fidelity and rich dynamics offered by existing generation models.
 However, video models struggle to maintain strict geometric consistency across the generated views, leading to significant artifacts and structural collapse during the subsequent 3D reconstruction phase.
-Consequently, the alternative paradigm, \textit{reconstruct-then-generate}~\citep{animate124,animate3d,gs-dit,jin2025optimizing, gen3c}, has emerged as another promising direction.
+Consequently, the alternative paradigm, \textit{reconstruct-then-generate}~\cite{animate124,animate3d,gs-dit,jin2025optimizing, gen3c}, has emerged as another promising direction.
 By first establishing a static 3D structure, this approach provides a robust geometric foundation for subsequent motion generation.
-Still, by decoupling static reconstruction from motion generation, they discard the rich dynamic potential latent in the source image.
+Still, by decoupling static geometry from motion generation, they discard the rich dynamic potential latent in the source image.
 As a result, they are restricted to modeling physically plausible and externally constrained motions (e.g., swinging) and struggle to generate large-scale and self-initiated movements that originate from the scene or objects themselves.